xrdocs/design/_blogs/2022-12-01-cst-routed-optical-2_0.md

 add/drop of lower power optical signals.
 OLTs are available in models with or without RAMAN amplification.
 NCS 1010 Inline Amplifier nodes are available as bi-directional EDFA, EDFA with RAMAN in one direction, or bi-directional RAMAN.
 Each model of NCS 1010 is also available to support both C and L bands.
-In RON 2.0 ZR and ZR+ optics utilize the C band, but may be used on the same fiber with L band signals using the NCS 1010 C+L combiner.
+In Routed Optical Networking 2.0 ZR and ZR+ optics utilize the C band, but may be used on the same fiber with L band signals using the NCS 1010 C+L combiner.